M-Alhassan/pop-it-game/readme.md

 ## 🔧 Tools

-Used [@PixelsCommander](https://github.com/PixelsCommander/)'s [Propeller.js](https://github.com/PixelsCommander/Propeller/) to make the fidget spinner spin.
+Used [@PixelsCommander](https://github.com/PixelsCommander/)'s [Propeller.js](https://github.com/PixelsCommander/Propeller/) for the fidget spinner's roatation.

 <br>

 ## Note:

-The website is incomplete, it still needs to be responsive.
+The website is incomplete, responsiveness will be added.

 <br>